Hereward/kickstart-2018-blog/README.md

 ## <a name="install"></a>Install

+1. Clone the github repository
+1. Configure the Meteor settings file [(more info)](#settings)
+1. From command line run: meteor npm install

 Installation is done in the standard way - refer to Meteor docs for examples.

 ## <a name="run"></a>Run